darvaza-proxy/babu/docs/architecture/babu-proxy.md

-# Badu-Proxy Design
+# Babu-Proxy Design

 ## Overview

-`badu-proxy` serves as the unified interface for accessing devices through badu-server's virtual ports.
+`babu-proxy` serves as the unified interface for accessing devices through babu-server's virtual ports.
 It provides both ProxyCommand functionality for transparent SSH access and a CLI for system management.

 ## Dual Purpose Design